andyc1997/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
 Starting from March 2020, I learn algorithms in a more formal way through this specialization offered in Coursera, and solve algorithmic problems using Python.
-Explanations are provided in code.
-Every task is done in Python3, and I wrote solutions for all tasks in this specialization.
+Not all problems are solved, some are still in the progress.

 **Course link:**